OliverBrotchie/fonts/README.md

 # Fonts

-To use, add the following code in the head <br>
+To use, add the following code the head of your HTML (you can also import this through css/js) <br>
 ```html
 <link type="text/css" rel="stylesheet" href="https://rawcdn.githack.com/OliverBrotchie/fonts/f1b64bd96d9be227f48e16f1c9ff3eecf669a10d/fonts.css"/>
 ```